Our Patients and Employees

 Palmatier, the purchasing supervisor at Columbia Memorial Health, is part of an extensive team of System Supply Chain employees whose job it is to keep the System hospitals stocked with the supplies critical to performing our mission.
 That means making sure there are IVs, exam tables, defibrillators, bed linens, masks,Columbia Memorial Health Map crutches, surgical gloves, gowns, goggles – thousands of products essential to keep our hospitals running and caring for our patients.

-In the last two years, Supply Chain management has become a System-level function, where our four hospitals work together as a single unit for sourcing and purchasing supplies and maintaining adequate inventory.
+Supply Chain management is now a System-level function, where our four hospitals work together as a single unit for sourcing and purchasing supplies and maintaining adequate inventory.

 That entails working with 144 departments and extensive strategic research and collaboration to source vendors that meet the System’s high standards and varying timeframes.
 Hundreds and hundreds of companies are viewed through the same prism – how much will the supplies cost, will they meet safety standards, how easily and efficiently can they be delivered to our hospitals, clinics, and urgent care offices, can they be provided in a reasonable timeframe, and if not, what’s the back-up plan?